 Maine needs large sources of clean, affordable energy to meet our bipartisan climate targets, including transitioning 80% of Maine’s electricity to renewables by 2030 and 100% by 2040.
-Equally crucial, a just transition to clean, affordable energy must work for ALL people in Maine.
+Equally crucial, a just transition to clean, affordable energy must work for ALL Maine people.
 Recognizing that the Gulf of Maine is home to some of the strongest, most consistent winds in the world, Maine Conservation Voters is partnering with conservation, clean energy, and organized labor allies – as well as businesses and communities – to advocate for responsibly developed offshore wind as an essential element of this transition.
-Using the best available research and data to inform siting, construction, and operations will help ensure that offshore wind coexists with the unique ecosystem in the Gulf of Maine and the people, communities, and wildlife that depend on it.
+Using the best available research and data to inform siting, construction, and operations will help ensure that offshore wind coexists with the Gulf of Maine’s unique ecosystem and the people, communities, and wildlife that depend on it.

 Natural Climate Solutions

-Even as natural and working lands and waters are threatened by climate change, natural resources are playing a powerful role in meeting our climate targets.
-For example, the vast and largely unfragmented forests in Maine have an outsized role to play in mitigating and adapting to climate change and ensuring continued biodiversity.
-Beyond their capture-carbon potential, natural and working lands and waters safeguard communities from climate impacts like flooding and protect public health, local economies, and quality of life for communities.
+Even as Maine’s natural and working lands and waters are threatened by climate change, our natural resources are playing a powerful role in meeting our climate targets.
+For example, Maine’s vast and largely unfragmented forests have an outsized role to play in mitigating and adapting to climate change and ensuring continued biodiversity.
+Beyond their capture-carbon potential, our natural and working lands and waters safeguard communities from climate impacts like flooding and protect public health, local economies, and quality of life for communities.
 Maine Conservation Voters advocates for natural climate solutions in our climate action and conservation priorities.